BirdeeHub/nixCats-nvim/README.md

 In terms of the nix code, you should not have to leave [flake.nix](./flake.nix) or occasionally [customBuildsOverlay](./overlays/customBuildsOverlay.nix).

-That being said, if only for better understanding, there is a guide to going outside of those 2 files in [:help nixCats.flake.nixperts.nvimBuilder](./nix/nixCatsHelp/nvimBuilder.txt) in case you want to.

 All config folders like `ftplugin/` and `after/` work as designed (see :h rtp), if you want lazy loading put it in `optionalPlugins` in a category in the flake and call `packadd` when you want it.
 Although, it does specifically expect `init.lua` rather than `init.vim` at root level.